HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-left: 20px;">
     <h2></h2>
     <p>
       Not all states see eye to eye.
-Whether it's their neighbors or states on the opposite coast, preferences diverge in subtle but telling ways.
+Whether it's their neighbours or states on the opposite coast, preferences diverge in subtle but telling ways.
 So we asked ourselves, do neighbouring states rate their local beers similarly? <br>
-      While we are interested in seeing how well states get along on beer taste, we start by dividing into "bubbles".
-A bubble is defined as a state and all its immediate neighbors.
-We're examining how the beer ratings within these bubbles might reveal patterns of connection (or lack thereof) between states.
+      While we are interested in seeing how well states get along on beer taste, we’ll start by dividing the U.S. into "bubbles".
+A bubble is simply defined as a central state and all its immediate neighbours.
+So there are 50 bubbles, one for each state.
+We're trying to see if the way users rate beers within their bubbles could reveal patterns and connections (or a lack thereof) between neighbouring states.

     `</p>`